aspose-email/Aspose.Email-API-Reference-Tutorials/email/hongkong/java/calendar-appointments/create-mapi-calendar-daily-recurrence-aspose-email-java/_index.md

 - 探索更多 MAPI 屬性，如參與者、提醒與類別。
 - 查閱 Aspose.Email 完整 API 文件，了解更進階的使用情境。

-## FAQ Section
-1. **Can I use Aspose.Email without a license?**
-   - Yes, you can start with the free trial version to explore its capabilities.
-2. **How do I handle exceptions in recurring events?**
-   - Use `MapiCalendarExceptionInfo` to define the date, modified times, and any attached data.
-3. **Is it possible to save calendars directly to PST files?**
-   - Absolutely.
-The `PersonalStorage` class lets you create PST files and add calendar items.
-4. **Can this be integrated with other Java applications?**
-   - Yes, the API is pure Java, so you can embed it in any Java‑based service or desktop app.
-5. **What should I do if my license expires?**
-   - Renew the license through the Aspose portal or switch back to the trial mode temporarily.

 ## Frequently Asked Questions

 **Q: Does the library support time‑zone aware appointments?**